Home

 This shows one way to hold the rocker arm blocks together while tightening the nuts for the BMW motorcycle head.
 A "C" clamp may also be used.

 11. That is a giant pair of adjustable pliers.
 It is tricky to pinch the blocks on the ends of the rocker arms just the right amount while applying torque to the nuts.
-Sometimes the blocks resist being pinched together, and I resort to a tap with a hammer on the top and bottom jaw of the pliers.
+Sometimes the blocks resist being pinched together and I resort to a tap with a hammer on the top and bottom jaw of the pliers.
 Between the end block and the rocker arm is a wave washer.
 Tighten the nuts up a bit to hold everything in place and check for end play.
-Check the arm to see that it still rotates freely.
+Check the arm to see that it still rotates a bit and freely.
 It may be required to loosen up the valve adjustment somewhat to allow enough movement to see the rotation and that it is smooth.
 The up and down play should be gone.
 The pushrod must still be centered in the hole.
 It is a lot of things to get right all at once.
-The first time you may need a “third hand.”
+The first time you may need a "third hand".
 My hand position shown is only for the photograph.
-I have the torque wrench vertical and upside down.
-When you are happy with the position of the rocker arm and pushrod, torque the nuts to 25 ft.
-Lbs.
+I actually have the torque wrench vertical and upside down.
+When you are happy with the position of the rocker arm and pushrod, torque the nuts to 25 ft. lbs.
 Pull them up slowly to 25 lbs.
 The split type rocker arm end blocks can be held by hand.
-Check the other rocker arm on that side for alignment and correct it as needed.
-Rotate the crankshaft and do the other side.
+Check the other rocker arm on that side for alignment and correct as needed.
+Rotate the engine and do the other side.

 12. Now is the time to check and adjust the valves.
 Find the specification for your bike and the appropriate feeler gauge.
-The /5 is .006,” or .15 mm for the intake and .008,” or .2 mm for the exhaust.
+The /5 is .006," or .15 mm for the intake and .008," or .2 mm for the exhaust.
+The valve gap, or lash, is not really important in the operation of the engine.

 This blurry photo shows my right hand with the feeler guage in the valve to rocker arm gap.
 My left thumb is pressing against the pushrod to take up any slack.
 The rest of my right hand is holding the wrench and adjusting the clearance.